universityofsussex-rc/Workshops/exercises/artemis/Exercise3/README.md

     Task: `Python GPU`

-    Description: Starting a GPU session, build a new Anconcda Environment with Tensorflow GPU support.
+    Description: Starting a GPU session, build a new Anaconda Environment with Tensorflow GPU support.
 Run the Test suite for Tensorflow.

     Task: `Mixbench`